 Home Old-time jam page Tune Lists page Music Theory page ABC Notation page

-Here are sheet music and MIDI files for about 160 tunes.
-Each tune name is a link to the PDF with the “sheet music” in standard notation.
+Here are sheet music and MIDI files for about 175 tunes.
+Each tune name is a link to a PDF file with the “sheet music” in standard notation.
 A link like 60 bpm leads to a MIDI file at the indicated speed, if any (in bpm: beats per minute, or sometimes mpm: measures per minute).
 In some cases I’ve made MIDIs at a more or less “normal” speed and also at a slower speed for learning the tune.
 If you want other speeds look for a MIDI player that will let you adjust the playback tempo.
 (Note that the speeds you may hear on a CD or at a performance are often well above a comfortable speed for a jam or other informal setting.)
 MIDIs don’t sound great, but should help those who learn best by ear.
 A few tunes also have links to audio files or videos of real performances.
 You can find many more on the Web, e.g. on YouTube.

 So far all the tunes are notated using ABC notation.
 (I also have Finale and Sibelius, but have come to prefer ABC, and the free abcm2ps compiler, for typesetting this kind of music.)

 What’s new?
 Check the Revision History.

 Tune Collections: You can download music for individual tunes from the lists below, or as collections in several formats, updated ocassionally:

 Most of these are tunes we play (or have played) at the South Bay Old-Time Jam.
 Most of the arrangements are simplified and based loosely on the ways I play them, with basic chords.
 (Some in our group prefer fancier chords and/or more notes, leading to many an interesting discussion!)